How Often Should You Change Your Baby's Diaper?

 Still, changing diapers around the clock may leave you feeling as though that’s all you’re doing.
 Try not to let diaper changes consume your daily routine; simply be mindful of when your baby's diaper may be wet or dirty.

-How Often to Change a Newborn’s Diaper at Night
+How Often “Should” You Change a Newborn’s Diaper at Night

 And what about those nighttime diaper changes?
-You may be wondering just how frequently your newborn’s diaper really needs to be changed when she’s fast asleep.
-If she isn't overly wet you can probably let her sleep.
-Pampers offers super-absorbent nighttime diaper options like Pampers Swaddlers Overnights to help prevent leakages and keep your baby comfortable as she sleeps.
-However, it's best to change those soiled diapers if you can.
+You may be wondering just how frequently your newborn’s diaper really needs to be changed when they’re fast asleep, and if it’s ok not to change your newborn’s diaper at night.
+If they aren’t overly wet you can probably let them sleep.
+Pampers offers super-absorbent nighttime diaper options like Pampers Swaddlers Overnights to help prevent leakages and keep your baby comfortable as they sleep.
+However, it’s best to change those soiled diapers if you can.

 How Often to Change a Baby’s Diaper After Introducing Solids